DCMLab/couperin_clavecin/README.md

 For information on how to obtain and use the dataset, please refer to [this documentation page](https://dcmlab.github.io/couperin_clavecin/introduction).

-# François Couperin – L'art de toucher le clavecin
+# François Couperin – L'art de toucher le clavecin (A corpus of annotated scores)

 This corpus of annotated [MuseScore](https://musescore.org) files has been created within the [DCML corpus initiative](https://github.com/DCMLab/dcml_corpora) and employs